PyBossa/app-ushahidi/README.md

-**NOTE**: You will need also to install the [mongoDB server](http://www.mongodb.org/) if you want to use this method, as the application keeps a record of which tasks have been already saved, in order to save bandwith and not overload the PyBossa server.
+**NOTE**: You will need also to install the [mongoDB server](http://www.mongodb.org/) if you want to use this method, as the application keeps a record of which tasks have been already saved, in order to save bandwidth and not overload the PyBossa server.

 This application is a [service/daemon](http://en.wikipedia.org/wiki/Daemon_%28computing%29)